carmen-chau/StreetWhisperCode/README.md

 # Description of folder structure
 Currently there are 2 different Python file one can run.

 Note: Both files utilizes a locally downloaded Whisper model (.pt file).
-Since this file is too large to upload onto Github...
+Since this file is too large to upload onto Github, you would need to manually download this file.
+To do so, instead of doing ```whisper.load_model("copied-large-v2.pt")```, you would do ```whisper.load_model("large-v2.pt")``` to download the model onto your local system.
+Then, navigate to your .cache directory, and "move' this model file to your directory where the transcription/translation scripts are to use locally.

+TEMP NOTE: You can find file ```copied-large-v2.pt``` here for your reference: [INSERT GOOGLE DRIVE LINK HERE]

 File #1: ```whisper_no_diarization.py``` is a file that ONLY transcribes/translates the audio file.
 It does NOT provide speaker diarization.